laesquinadelrol/dragonswornrpg/index.md

 >
 > Your main quest is to explore, discover and recover the relics and treasures of the ancient dragons.
 >
 > Your story takes place 311 years after the fall of the last great dragon of the north.
-His legend has fallen into oblivion.
+Their legend have fallen into oblivion.
 The world has moved on and covered with dust the old relics and treasures awaiting for their blood heirs.
 >
 > You were recruited like everyone else.
 An old wise dragon kin awakened in you that obsession to leave everything and fulfill the goals of the society.
 >